 For more information, see the topic Food Poisoning and Safe Food Handling.

 Protect against the spread of illness

-- Have your child immunized.
-Immunizations provide important protection for your child against harmful disease.
-For more information, see the topic Immunizations.
+- Be sure your child gets all needed vaccines ( immunizations ).
+These vaccines provide important protection for your child against harmful disease.

 Visit the doctor regularly

 Schedule regular well-child appointments.
 During these visits, the doctor:

 - Gives your child a general physical exam.

 - Asks you questions about your child's health and development and whether you have any concerns.

 Safety Measures Around the Home